 Cease, Cows contributor Michael Chin is back with another book, a charming coming-of-age story set in a fictional town in upstate New York.
-While issues of immigration and identity are woven throughout, My Grandfather was an Immigrant and So is Yours addresses universal themes of family, friendship, young love, and learning how to make one’s way in an often uncooperative and challenging world.
+While issues of immigration and identity are woven throughout, My Grandfather’s an Immigrant, and So is Yours addresses universal themes of family, friendship, young love, and learning how to make one’s way in an often uncooperative and challenging world.
 Chin’s novel should appeal to both adults looking back at their own experiences and high school students still in the thick of it.

 Pick up your copy here.

 Chin recently shared his thoughts with Cease, Cows.

-Chuck Augello: My Grandfather was an Immigrant and So is Yours is the story of a Chinese American adolescent growing up in an upstate New York community.
+Chuck Augello: My Grandfather’s an Immigrant, and So is Yours is the story of a Chinese American adolescent growing up in an upstate New York community.
 What inspired you to tell this story?

 Michael Chin: While I’d maintain that a solid seventy-five percent or so of this novel is pure fiction, I won’t deny that the other twenty-five percent—which I’d loosely term autofiction—is at least equally important in why I wrote this book.
 The protagonist, Billy Chen, is like me in having grown up half-Chinese in a mostly white community, and a number of his experiences and considerations around identity mirror my own.